-Still, sharks and the possibility of attack continue to terrify us, thanks to movies like "Jaws" and sensational news reports.
+Still, even the possibility of a shark attack terrifies us, thanks to movies like "Jaws" and sensational news reports.
 For many, sharks represent the unknown and the unknowable.
-While we can forgive some of those 8,000 dogs for biting us, sharks don't show the same types of emotion, which makes it easy to paint them as mindless man-eaters.
+While we can forgive some of those nearly 18,000 dogs for biting us, sharks don't show the same types of emotion, which makes it easy to paint them as mindless man-eaters.

-Any shark that measures more than 6 feet (1.8 meters) is a potential threat to humans because it's big and because it likely has adaptations, such as more developed jaws and stronger teeth, that have enabled its large size [sources: Burgess, Ritter].
+Any shark that measures more than 6 feet (1.8 meters) is a potential threat to humans because it's big and because it likely has adaptations, such as more developed jaws and stronger teeth that have enabled its large size [sources: Burgess, Ritter].
 These sharks may not be specifically trolling for human flesh, but if they were to take a sample bite, they could do some serious damage.

-While the most dangerous shark may always be the one that's swimming right towards you, it's worth remembering that of the almost 400 identified shark species, less than 10 percent have been implicated in an attack on a human [source: Martin].
+While the most dangerous shark may always be the one that's swimming right toward you, it's worth remembering that of the almost 400 identified shark species, less than 10 percent have been implicated in an attack on a human [source: Martin].